* Swiss have to give answer to Brussels next month

-The Swiss cabinet will likely tell Brussels that too many points remain open to clinch a treaty deal now while it battles a far-right campaign to end the free movement of EU citizens in a referendum due next year, the sources said.
+The Swiss cabinet is likely to tell Brussels that too many issues remain unresolved to clinch a deal now while it battles a far-right campaign to end the free movement of EU citizens in a referendum due next year, the sources said.
 That looming battle is being billed as Switzerland’s Brexit moment.

-With the treaty stalled for now, the European Commission has threatened not to extend beyond mid-2019 the recognition of Swiss stock exchange rules that lets EU investors make trades in Switzerland.
+With the treaty stalled, the European Commission has threatened not to extend beyond mid-2019 the recognition of Swiss stock exchange rules that lets EU investors make trades there.

-The Swiss medical technology sector could feel the pinch as Brussels drags its feet on updating mutual recognition of industrial standards in the sector, making exports harder.
+Swiss medical technology firms could feel the pinch as Brussels drags its feet on updating mutual recognition of industrial standards in the sector, making exports harder.
 Swiss scientists could also be frozen out of EU research programmes if Europe plays hardball over Swiss footdragging on a pact.

 The dangers are clear, but it is a price Swiss leaders appear ready to pay.

-Opposition in Switzerland ranges from the far-right Swiss People’s Party, which calls the treaty an unacceptable infringement of Swiss sovereignty, to the centre-left Social Democrats, who reject diluting Swiss rules that protect Europe’s highest wages from cross-border competition.
+Opponents range from the far-right Swiss People’s Party, which calls the treaty an unacceptable infringement of sovereignty, to the centre-left Social Democrats, who reject diluting Swiss rules that protect Europe’s highest wages from cross-border competition.

 The government has wrapped up months of consultations with domestic power brokers on how to proceed, and must give Brussels an answer next month.

 The message is likely to be that Switzerland will keep working on a treaty but that its top priority is to unite its political forces and stave off the campaign to end the free movement of EU nationals into the country.